CITS3200-Professioanl-Computing-Team-21/WA-Crime/README.md

 - Crime selector

 # Versions
+v 4.0 (Final version)
+- UI stylesheet added
+- Functionailities for textual and graphical display of anomolies
+- Threaded backend map generation for client responsiveness
+Note: ui.py is now a modified version from the base generated UI3.5.ui\

 v 3.1 (integration patch)
 - Changed config/ .csv to be consistent with back end
 - Query is now comma deliminated